Money Expert > Car Insurance > Why has my car insurance doubled?

 For example, repairing a bumper on an older car is a simple job.
 In a worst-case scenario, the bumper will have to be taken off and replaced with a new one.
 However, a newer car with sensors and cameras in its bumpers is a lot more complicated.
 The same bumper repair that was so fast and inexpensive for the older car could run into thousands of pounds for the newer car.

-This rise in repair costs means that insurers may have to pay out more when cars are damaged, which in turn means higher car insurance prices.
+This rise in repair costs means that insurers may have to pay out more when cars are damaged, which in turn means car insurance prices have almost doubled.

 Inflation and supply chain disruptions